Skip to main content

 The response is validated with Zod.
 Invalid responses throw an error.

-Storytelling and narrative
+Invocation effort and chart narrative

 const result = await ai.generateGraph({